Middle school students prototyping an app

 Introducing Human Centered Design to K-12 public schools

-Over the last five years I have been involved in the Outreach program in the HCDE Department at University of Washington, including leading the program in 2017-2018.
-The mission of these workshops is to connect K-12 students, with college opportunities in Engineering and Human Centered Design.
+I ran the Outreach program in the HCDE Department at University of Washington, including leading the program in 2017-2018, and being actively involved in 2015-2020.
+I created workshops that connect K-12 students, with college opportunities in Engineering and Human Centered Design.
 Through hands on activities, middle and high school students learn about engineering by working directly with college students.
 The program empowers undergraduate students develop workshops, teach and serve as role models in over workshops in Seattle public schools and beyond.

 The program primarily targets public institutions that work with K-12 students from a diverse range of backgrounds.
 Teachers ask us to return to their classrooms year after year.
 The program has received interest from a variety of institutions in the Seattle area and nationally.
 I have expanded the program to many of the partnering organizations, and advised over 100 undergraduate students in developing curricula and teaching.
 The undergraduate students taught in schools or local events in over 20 local schools, over 15 University of Washington campus events, and with high school teachers from over 35 public schools in Washington, reaching over 2000 K-12 students.